De Morgan's law in toposes I

-\begin{corollary} Let $\T$ be a geometric theory in a signature $\Sigma$, $\lambda$ a weakly inaccessible cardinal, $\lambda>|\Sigma|$, and suppose that $ev_\lambda$ preserves pseudo-complements.
+\begin{corollary} Let $\T$ be a geometric theory in a signature $\Sigma$, $\lambda$ an inaccessible cardinal, $\lambda>2^{|\Sigma|}$, and suppose that $ev_\lambda$ preserves pseudo-complements.
 If the category of set-based models of cardinality $<\lambda$ of $\T$ verifies amalgamation, then $\T$ is De Morgan. \end{corollary}